vuetifyjs/vuetify/README.md

 <h2>Introduction</h2>

-<p>Vuetify is a semantic component framework for Vue.js 2.
-It aims to provide clean, semantic and reusable components that make building your application a breeze.
-Supercharge your development with a clean, semantic UI toolkit that makes application creation a breeze.</p>
+<p>Vuetify is a semantic component framework for Vue.
+It aims to provide clean, semantic and reusable components that make building your application a breeze.</p>

 <p>Build <i>amazing</i> applications with the power of Vue and Material Design and a massive library of beautifully crafted components.
 Created according to Google's <strong><a href="https://material.io/" target="_blank">Material Design Spec</a></strong>, Vuetify components feature an easy-to-remember semantic design that shifts remembering complex classes and markup, to type-as-you speak properties that have simple and clear names.</p>

-<p>Harness the power of the [Vuetify community](https://chat.vuetifyjs.com) and get help 24/7 from talented developers across the world, the dev team and the creator, John Leider.
-Become a [patreon backer](https://www.patreon.com/vuetify) and get access to special Patreon only channels.</p>
+<p>Harness the power of the <a href="https://chat.vuetifyjs.com">Vuetify community</a> and get help 24/7 from talented developers across the world, the dev team and the creator, John Leider.
+Become a <a href="https://www.patreon.com/vuetify">patreon backer</a> and get access to special Patreon only channels.</p>

-<p>Vuetify.js supports all <strong>modern browsers</strong>, including IE11 and Safari 9+.
+<p>Vuetify supports all <strong>modern browsers</strong>, including IE11 and Safari 9+.
 From mobile to laptop to desktop, you can rest assured that your application will work as expected.
 Interested in the bleeding edge?
 Try the vue-cli Webpack SSR (Server side rendered) template and build websites optimized for SEO.</p>

 <h2>Demo and Documentation</h2>